Coronary Heart Disease Women and Heart Disease

 Tests and procedures for diagnosing coronary heart disease are similar for women and men, but women may experience delays in diagnosis or treatment.
 Know how to get the best information:

 - Learn the symptoms and seek medical care right away.
-Immediate care may help prevent complications such as heart attack or sudden cardiac arrest.
+Immediate care may help prevent complications such as a heart attack or sudden cardiac arrest.